rstudio/shiny/_includes/tutorial/reactivity-overview.md

 ![Fibonacci app with conductor](reactivity_diagrams/conductor.png)

 Keep in mind that if your application tries to access reactive values or expressions from outside a reactive context &mdash; that is, outside of a reactive expression or observer &mdash; then it will result in an error.
 You can think of there being a reactive "world" which can see and change the non-reactive world, but the non-reactive world can't do the same to the reactive world.
-Code like this will not work, because the call to `fib()` is not in the reactive world, but it tries to access some that is, the reactive value `input$n`:
+Code like this will not work, because the call to `fib()` is not in the reactive world (it's not in a `reactive()` or `renderXX()` call) but it tries to access something that is, the reactive value `input$n`:

 {% highlight r %}
 shinyServer(function(input, output) {
+  # Will give error
   currentFib      <- fib(as.numeric(input$n))
+  output$nthValue <- renderText({ currentFib })
+})
+{% endhighlight %}

+On the other hand, if `currentFib` is a function that accesses a reactive value, and that function is called within the reactive world, then it will work:

+{% highlight r %}
+shinyServer(function(input, output) {
+  # OK, as long as this is called from the reactive world:
+  currentFib <- function() {
+    fib(as.numeric(input$n))
+  }

   output$nthValue <- renderText({ currentFib })
 })
 {% endhighlight %}

 ### Summary